llaske/sugarizer-server/README.md

 # Optimize performance

 If you want to optimize JavaScript performance, you could generate an optimized version of Sugarizer and Sugarizer-Server with [Grunt](http://gruntjs.com).
-This optimized version will minimize and reduce size of all JavaScript files.
+This optimized version will minimize and reduce size of the public resources.

 First ensure than Node.js and npm is installed on your machine.
 See [here](http://nodejs.org/) for more information.